How Many Calories Do I Need?

 OK, OK, you understand that now, but you still need to know how much you should eat to lose weight.
 The most accurate way to determine your calorie intake is to follow these steps:

 - Set a goal of how much weight loss you desire each week (.5-1% body fat per week at most).
-You can measure with body fat calipers
+You can measure with this cheap pair of body fat calipers.

 - Get yourself a food journal, or use an app like LoseIt or MyFitnessPal so you can write down every single thing you eat.
 You should be writing down the calories for everything.